Cartridge (firearms): Propellant

-The propellant is what actually fuels the main function of any firearm (i.e. shooting out the projectile).
-When a propellant deflagrates (subsonic combustion), the redox reaction breaks its molecular bonds and releases the chemical energy stored within.
-At the same time, the combustion yields significant amount of gaseous products, which is highly energetic due to the exothermic nature of the reaction.
-These combustion gases become highly pressurized when confined in a rigid space – such as the cartridge casing (reinforced by the chamber wall) occluded from the front by the projectile (bullet, or wadding containing shots/slug) and from behind by the primer (supported by the bolt/breechblock).
-When the pressure builds up high enough to overcome the crimp friction between the projectile and the case, the projectile separates from the case and gets propelled down the gun barrel by further expansion of the gases like a piston engine, receiving kinetic energy from the propellant gases and accelerating to a very high muzzle velocity within a short distance (i.e. the barrel length).
+When a propellant is ignited and begins to combust, the resulting chemical reaction releases the chemical energy stored within.
+At the same time, a significant amount of gaseous products are released, which are highly energetic due to the exothermic nature of the reaction.
+These combustion gases become highly pressurized in a confined space—such as the cartridge casing (reinforced by the chamber wall) occluded from the front by the projectile (bullet, or wadding containing shots/slug) and from behind by the primer (supported by the bolt/breechblock).
+When the pressure builds up high enough to overcome the crimp friction between the projectile and the case, the projectile separates from the case and gets propelled down the gun barrel, imparting high kinetic energy from the propellant gases and accelerating the projectile to its muzzle velocity.
 The projectile motion driven by the propellant inside the gun is known as the internal ballistics.